alcorg/gcp-bootstrap/README.md

 11. Enables versioning on the GCS bucket.
 12. (Optional) Generates and downloads a JSON key for the Terraform Service Account if `generate_tf_sa_key` is set to `true` in the config.

+## Idempotency

+This bootstrap program is designed to be **largely idempotent**.
+This means you can safely re-run the script multiple times with the same `config.yaml` file.

+*   **How it works:** The script checks if resources (like the project, service account, GCS bucket) already exist before attempting to create them.
+It also handles "already exists" errors gracefully during creation steps.
+Actions like enabling APIs or adding IAM bindings are typically idempotent on the GCP side as well.
+*   **Benefit:** If the script fails partway through (e.g., due to a transient network issue or a permission error that you subsequently fix), you can simply re-run it.
+It will skip the steps that were already successfully completed and attempt the failed or subsequent steps again.
+*   **Exception:** The only non-idempotent action is the optional generation of a Service Account key (`generate_tf_sa_key: true`), which would create a *new* key file on each run.
+This is skipped by default (`false`).

 ## Troubleshooting

 If you encounter any errors or unexpected behavior while running the bootstrap program, please consult the project's troubleshooting documentation here: